Cisco-UKI-DevX/Webex-Teams-Chatbot-built.io-Lab/README.md

 ![alt text](images/step1.gif "Step 1")

 1. Once you have logged in to built.io you will see the default screen where your projects will sit, right now we have a default project with an "Onboarding Flow#1 template" Ignore this.
 Nothing to see here.
-Lets move to step 2.
+Let's move to step 2.

 2. select "Library" and you will see a list of pre-defined workflows.
 We want to select the "Webex Teams BOT" workflow ***There are two so make sure you pick the one that mentions BOT in the title (It's normally on the right hand side)***

 3. The Webex Teams Bot workflow will be added to your default project

-4. Select the worflow and then click it to open the dialogue
+4. Select the workflow and then click it to open the dialogue

 Now we start to populate the workflow with the Webex Teams information generated in the previous steps